spazznolo/spazznolo.github.io/_posts/2023-05-17-goalie-consistency-4.md

 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/goalie-four-one.png" width="60%" length="150"/></div>
 </p>
 <p>
-Given a new goalie we know nothing about, it is reasonable to represent their possible career Fenwick save percentage as the plot above.
-Now, the histogram above is a rough distribution - there are bumps throughout which seem random.
-In order to smooth this, we fit a distribution to it.
+Given a new goalie we know nothing about, it is reasonable to represent their possible career Fenwick save percentage using the histogram provided above.
+Now, the histogram is a rough distribution - there are bumps throughout which seem random.
+In order to obtain a more structured representation, we fit a distribution to it.
 </p>
 <p>
 The beta distribution is a common prior when the variable of interest is a percentage (as is ours with the save percentage).
 Here's what fitting a beta distribution to the career Fenwick save percentage distribution looks like.